 We are a friendly, helpful, and straightforward company and we write as such.
 The aim is to be engaging and conversational while passing on some valuable knowledge or insight.

 Our blog isn’t a technical paper or formal letter to shareholders of a large bank, we are not writing legal documents like Terms and Conditions, it's relatively informal, and we never use marketing speak or business buzzwords.

 - Instead of 'Innovative solution that facilities a streamlined process allowing your employees and contractors to record their absence from work in an efficient manner' say 'Timetastic' :)

-Our tone is generally warm and friendly, but not familiar.
-Although we can vary our tone slightly according to the readers state of mind and the topic being covered, to be helpful and straightforward our writing must always be clear, concise and positive.
+Our tone is warm and friendly, although we can vary our tone slightly according to the readers state of mind and the topic being covered, to be helpful and straightforward our writing must always be clear, concise and positive.

 Get to the Point

 - Use contractions e.g. Can’t, Won’t, Isn’t.